A basket filled with warm cheese biscuits, some halved and topped with butter, alongside a small dish of spreadable butter and a butter knife.

 1. Bisquick Does the work: Flour, shortening, salt, and baking powder already mixed and ready to go.
 No measuring five different dry ingredients.
 Just add water and cheese and you’re there.

-2. Cold Water Matters: It keeps the fat in the Bisquick from melting too early.
-That’s how you get flaky layers instead of a dense puck.
+2. Cold Water Matters: It keeps the fat in the Bisquick from melting too early That’s how you get flaky layers instead of a dense puck.
 Don’t use warm water or you lose the texture completely.

 3. Sharp Cheddar Melts Into the Dough: As the biscuits bake, the cheese melts right into them.
 Sharp cheddar gives you that savory flavor that mild cheddar just can’t.
 Grate it yourself for a smoother melt.